 A self-extracting archive is useful; it allows you to extract archives without additional software.
-All you have to do is double click the archive and it will automatically extract the files within.
-In this post, we will guide you on how to create self-extracting archives using the native tools that ship with your Windows 10 operating system.
+All you have to do is double-click the archive and it will automatically extract the files within.
+In this post, we will guide you on creating self-extracting archives using the native tools that ship with your Windows 11/10 operating system.

 Before we jump right into it, a little background.

 What is a self-extracting archive (SFX/SEA??